License to Carry (LTC) Information

 Overview of this Course

 Texas DPS requires an original (first-time) LTC applicant to complete four to six hours of classroom training, pass a written examination and pass a proficiency demonstration (shooting).
 LTC Instructors at Shady Oaks Gun Range are certified and approved by DPS to provide this course.
 Upon successful completion of the training class, the instructor will provide you with a Certificate (Form-100).
-You will need to submit this form to DPS to complete your application for the LTC License.
+This form must be submitted to DPS to complete your application for the LTC License.

 Complete and submit your LTC Application online.

-Schedule a Finger Print Appointment.
+Schedule a Fingerprint Appointment.
 Walk-in service is not available.
+You must have started your LTC application before making an appointment for fingerprints.
 Fingerprints must be obtained from an approved location contracted by DPS.
 More information can be found on the DPS website:

 Mandatory Course Topics